Why the title Ecozoic Cafe?

 More information can be found on the web about what might be meant by the Ecozoic Era (see Ecozoic Times for example).
 Discussions on this blog will explore various threads in contemporary Christian and other spiritualities which can contribute toward realizing the kind of earth community envisioned by Berry and others.
 Humanity needs to understand and experience itself to be in deep spiritual relationship with the earth before it can address the challenge of climate change in any meaningful way, and there are many signs suggesting that such an understanding is beginning to emerge.

-As for the Cafe part of the title, this blog’s author believes that there are few better ways to stimulate creative thinking and conversation than a good cup coffee (fair trade, of course).
+As for the Cafe part of the title, there are few better ways to stimulate creative thinking and conversation than a good cup coffee (or the beverage of your choice).
+Please feel free to leave a comment by clicking on the “Leave a comment” link at the end of each post.

 (See also the first blog post.)